-- Expert Advice – from founder Rania Anderson and other accomplished women leaders.
+Get ready for success with expert advice and specific actions you can take from founder Rania Habiby Anderson and other accomplished women leaders.

-The first time I remember having this question, I was 11 years old.
+The first time I remember having this question, I was 11 or 12 years old.
 It continued to haunt me for most of my life.

 Why did I, and some girls, have the opportunity to study and apply our education, while so many other girls from my part of the world and other developing countries, did not have the same opportunities?